GitJuski/Linux-servers/h3-GJ(In progress).md

 ![51](Screenshots/3/51.png)

-Well I'm currently living in Vaasa so I wasn't close to the school and there is no indication that I study remotely.
+Well I'm currently living in Vaasa so I wasn't close to the school and there was no indication that I study remotely.
 So I just decided to drop this task since I dindn't have that much time to be wasted and the task was optional as well.
 I'll probably try again some other time when I'm in Helsinki...

 # References